 1. For The Sake Of The Kids

 Separation or divorce can be tough on the children.
 Often, couples choose to live together after separation for the sake of their kids.
 They want to ensure a safe and happy environment for the child and save them from the emotional trauma of choosing between parents and juggling two households, which also makes time management difficult for everyone.
 However, to stay in such an arrangement, couples have to overcome the negative feelings, anger, and sadness.
 This is commonly referred to as “parenting marriage.”

 2. Seeking Reconciliation

 Couples are often hopeful of reconciliation and may choose to live together after separation to give the relationship another shot.
 Couples who opt for counseling also consider this a great arrangement.
 You can apply for a trial separation to understand what this situation entails and to help in coping with feelings.
-This gives you time to make up before you proceed with the divorce.
+This gives you time to repair the marriage before you proceed with the divorce.
 It is always worth taking a shot if you can live peacefully with each other.

 3. Buying Time

 Divorce proceedings are complicated and time-consuming.
 In the meantime, this arrangement works well for couples.
 They can also deal with issues and compromise on various details, such as finance, child custody, alimony, etc. A legal separation gives you time without any hard deadlines.
 You always have an option to work it out or make the separation permanent.

 4. Financial Concerns